Command: RDISK.COM

 "boot", taking a minimum 304 bytes of low memory for a 24-entry "XMS

 Handles" table, plus any low memory the "EMM" driver may need.
-For
+A

 CONFIG.SYS example file is: